s12340146-droid/food/mavenproject1/README.md

-A JavaFX and MySQL based cinema management system.
+A JavaFX and MySQL based food management system.

 ## Requirements
 - JDK 17